OS2G/constitution/constitution.md

     OS2G shall be categorized as a Winter Organization as defined by ASUN and Student Involvement.

-# ARTICLE XII - Amendment
+# ARTICLE XI - Amendment

 1. This constitution may be amended by a two-thirds majority vote, rounded up, provided that the amendment has been submitted in writing at the previous General meeting.